amitadate/EECS-337-NLP-Project-01/README.md

 5. Run gg_api.py (to get a menu interface and choose option 11 to output json files)
 6. Run autograder.py to get completeness and spelling scores

+Note - In the menu, scroll up to see results displayed or use terminal in fullscreen mode

 ## References
 1. [rmacedo1/EECS337_GG2015](https://github.com/rmacedo1/EECS337_GG2015)
 2. [surabhiiyer/GoldenGlobes](https://github.com/surabhiiyer/GoldenGlobes/blob/41697b1b86f9b840c385bbe4524e915a24a4a97c/src/main.py)